-When applying for your loan, you will also need to prepare some paperwork in advance.
-It’s tedious, of course it is, no paperwork was made by normal humans, but if you do the legwork now, you will be smiling later.
+When applying for your loan, you will also need to prepare some paperwork in advance of sealing the deal.
 The following items are essential when you start the process:

 - Proof of residence such as a utility bill, bank statement or credit card statement

 - Proof of income such as a bank statement

 - Proof of insurance that you can get from your insurer ahead of time

 - Proof of identity with a photo ID and a proof of residence bill

 - Documentation of your existing vehicle if you’re trading it in.

 When you’ve got in all your quotes from your different service providers it’s time to assess each company on the following criteria:

 - The interest rate – always check and see if you can get a better APR for your credit and vehicle

 - The terms of the loan – aim for as short a payment term as possible to reduce the overall cost of the vehicle